rafallyczek/amiw-todo/README.md

 # Review

-List of golden ideas similar to to-do list logic
+List of golden ideas based on to-do list logic